 As a cardiac nurse, I often am asked. ” How long can people live with congenital heart disease?”
 I am 53 years of age and I have a congenital heart disease called left ventricular noncompaction.
 I take my medication and follow a low carb diet.

 Congenital heart disease refers to problems with the structure of the heart.
 Congenital heart disease is the most common type of birth defect.
 Despite the advances in technology, many children are still being discharged home from the hospital undiagnosed.

-Illness and Disability of Congenital Heart Disease: Congenital Heart Failure
+Symptoms of Congenital Heart Disease, Illness and Disability of Congenital Heart Disease

 The occurrence and severity of a developmental disability or delay increase with how complex the heart defect is.
 For example, more than 80% of individuals with mild CHD have no developmental disabilities.

 However, more than half of those with a more critical type of CHD have some form of disability or impairment.
-Guidelines for screening, diagnosing, and managing developmental disabilities or delay in children with congenital heart disease have recently been developed.
+Guidelines for the screening, diagnosing, and managing developmental disabilities or delays in children with congenital heart disease have recently been developed.

 There are some congenital heart defects that can cause heart failure.
 For example, left ventricle non-compaction (LVNC) is a hereditary disease that causes a malformation in the left ventricle.
 Many times it is not found until the person is an adult in their 40’s.

 Three percent of babes are born with a murmur.
 Heart murmurs can be a common finding in neonates and children.
 The majority of murmurs originate from normal flow patterns with no abnormalities noted.
 Approximately 66% of newborns have “normal’ murmurs for many days after birth.

 In the United States, hospital costs for the population of individuals with CHDs in 2004 were about $1.4 billion.
 Care for individuals with severe Congenital Heart Defects accounted for about $511 million, or about 37%, of the hospital costs associated with CHDs.